lucasgrelaud/pve-storage-custom-dellps/README.md

   - make
   - (optional) multipath-tools

+Couple perl libraries must be installed on the PVE node:
+ - Net::Telnet module

 Couple configuration must be performed on the SAN :
  - Enable the telnet service
  - Create a volume administrator account